 EC is the regulator for the Disposal at Sea Permit System under CEPA.
-Proposed disposal at sea projects are evaluated by regional staff under the environmental assessment legislation applicable in the project area.
-In southern Canada EAs are carried out under CEAA while in the north the Environmental assessment legislation is derived from the land claim agreements (Nunavut Land Claims Agreement).
+Proposed disposal at sea projects are evaluated by regional staff in accordance with Schedule 6 of CEPA.

-Only materials on the reverse list (Schedule 5 of CEPA) that have been rigorously tested and which meet the requirements of the assessment process (Schedule 6 of CEPA), as well as its related Regulations, policies and guidelines are approved for ocean disposal.
+Only materials on the reverse list (Schedule 5 of CEPA) that have been rigorously tested and which meet the requirements of the Schedule 6 of CEPA assessment process, as well as its related regulations, policies and guidelines are approved for ocean disposal.

 Permit Applications are reviewed by EC with advice from various interested parties which may include other members of EC, Fisheries and Oceans Canada and relevant provincial regulatory authorities.
 Views of other stakeholders and aboriginal groups are also considered.

-The application form must be completed and must meet the criteria required by CEPA.
+The application form and supporting documentation must be completed to meet the requirements outlined in CEPA.

 Permits can be amended during their specified term to change certain conditions.
-Any changes made to a Disposal at Sea permit must be published in the Canada Gazette.
+Any changes made to a Disposal at Sea permit must be published on the CEPA Environmental Registry.